hannes-marais/innovation-algebra/README.md

 Here is the current [ChatGPT prompt](/ia-gpt-4.md) (latest version 2.6).

+## Keep in touch with IA users

+* Interesting in updates, tips, events or tutorials?
+Join the [(Innovation Algebra Users Group](https://lu.ma/innovationalgebra).
-Happy to take improvement suggestions at [@HiDeeeps](https://twitter.com/HiDeeeps) or create a pull request.
+* Have suggestions?
+Ping [@HiDeeeps](https://twitter.com/HiDeeeps) or create a Git pull request.

 ## Guru Mode (IA 2.5+)

 Since innovation frameworks are complex, IA 2.5 introduces "Guru mode" to guide your exploration.
 Set your Goal() and invoke Guru mode via ++.
 Guru will pick IA functions and frameworks to guide you to your goal.